 Place it into the drain and push it down the drain.
-You should push it until you experience some resistance.
-You can remove the wire and return it just to make sure you had not hit an end.
+It would help if you pushed it until you experience some resistance.
+You can remove the wire and return it to make sure you had not hit an end.

 Step 3 – Move the handle in a counter-clockwise manner.